Simtec-AG/adc-c-decoder/README.md

 Compiled with gcc version 10.2.0 (GCC) on windows 10 with mingw64 <http://mingw-w64.org/doku.php>.

 Example code only.
-No error handling.
 Use at own risk.

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.